Security and trust

 Security for AnswerLens starts with no hosted control plane.

-AnswerLens is designed so that teams can audit public product sites and review results inside GitHub-native workflows without sending their repo history or provider keys to a separate AnswerLens SaaS.
+AnswerLens lets teams audit public product sites and review results inside GitHub without sending repo history or provider keys to a separate AnswerLens SaaS.
 It keeps the guardrails explicit: no consumer AI UI scraping, no ranking guarantees, and no dashboard-first rewrite.

 What stays under your control